S-Lowes/magic-cube/README.md

 - Type `git clone`, and then paste the URL you copied earlier.

 Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) for a more detailed explanation of the cloning process.

+## Building & Running
+- This project was written and run in VSCode. using a [VirtualEnvironment](https://www.geeksforgeeks.org/python-virtual-environment/) to avoid installing requirements into a global Python environment.
+- If running from a Terminal rather than an editor make sure you are in the project's parent directory otherwise cube_test.py will not be able to find the file.
+- If running from the terminal you will not see the colour representation.